-- 5.11 An average of the last three years sales gives an indication of the most recent sales trends to identify the general trend of demand. - 5.12 Average sand and gravel sales over the last three years were 1.38 million tonnes per annum, 15% higher than the 10-year average (1.17).
-The trend highlighted by the three-year average for sand and gravel warrants consideration of whether it would be appropriate to alter the production guideline from the 10-year average. - 5.13 Average crushed rock sales over the last three years were 13.62 million tonnes, about 5.5% higher than the 10-year average (12.87).
-However, the recent downturn in sales seen in 2018 suggests that it is not significant enough to indicate that it would be appropriate to alter the production guideline from the 10-year average.
+- 5.11.
+An average of the last three years sales gives an indication of the most recent sales trends to identify the general trend of demand. - 5.12.
+Average sand and gravel sales over the last three years were 1.30 million tonnes per annum, 7% higher than the 10-year average (1.21).
+The trend highlighted by the three-year average for sand and gravel warrants consideration of whether it would be appropriate to alter the production guideline from the 10-year average.

+5.13.
+Average crushed rock sales over the last three years were 13.57 million tonnes, about 4% higher than the 10-year average (13.09).
+However, recent fluctuation in sales suggest that it is not significant enough to indicate that it would be appropriate to alter the production guideline from the 10-year average.